Kansas Court Records

 Step1.
 Determine When the Record was Created (Before or After 1913)

-To find marriage records in Kansas, record seekers must know when the marriage occured.
+To find marriage records in Kansas, record seekers should know and provide information about the date when the marriage occurred.
 For instance, the Office of Vital Statistics maintains records of marriage licenses issued across the state since 1913.
 However, older records can only be found by contacting public libraries or centers such as the Kansas Historical Society.

 Step 2.
 Gather the Necessary Information

 Record custodians will expect to be provided details about the record to assist with the retrieval process.
+When searching for marriage records online or in databases, enter the full names of both spouses and the date of the marriage to help locate the correct record.
 Some of the information that may be required includes:

-• Name of a married couple (first, middle, and last)
+- Full name of each spouse (first, middle, and last)

 Step 3.
 Submit the Application and Pay the Fee